elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 If any of these are missing something is wrong.

-## using elife-builder to ssh into a machine
+## using builder to ssh into a machine

-All of the services listed with `./bldr aws_stack_list` are Ec2 instances running on AWS. elife-builder provides a command to allow you to easily ssh into one of these instances, though this is not recommended.
+All of the services listed with `./bldr aws_stack_list` are Ec2 instances running on AWS. builder provides a command to allow you to easily ssh into one of these instances, though this is not recommended.

 	$ ./bldr ssh